Local correlation entropy: Proof of Theorem

 \begin{remark} Since the beginning of this section we excluded the case $p=2$.
 Nevertheless, the construction can be carried over also for such $p$.
 The obtained subshift will be strictly ergodic (by the same reasoning as in Lemmas~\ref{L:strictlyErg-minimality}--\ref{L:strictlyErg-unique_erg}).
 However, the topological entropy will be zero.
-In fact, by (\ref{EQ:mj-lj}),
+In fact, by (\ref{EQ:mj-lj}), \begin{linenomath} \end{linenomath} Hence, for $j\ge 2$, the number $\theta_{l_{j+1}}$ of $l_{j+1}$ words is less than or equal to $l_j m_j^{m_j+r_j+1} =16 l_j$ and $h_\topol{}(\sigma)=\lim_j (1/l_{j+1})\log \theta_{l_{j+1}}=0$. \end{remark}